 May 09, 2017

-- Autobiography is what most people want.
-They’ll have to compete for readers, and only talent and skill will produce a great result.
-Carefully curated (not, heaven forbid, censored) autobiography is a way of passing on the insights you’ve acquired from a lifetime of knockbacks, laughs and triumphs.
+Autobiography is what most people want.
+That doesn’t mean listing every glamorous holiday you’ve ever taken or the 85 times you’ve been booked to appear at the London Palladium.
+You have to compete for readers, and only a gripping story will work.
+Carefully curated (and just-about uncensored) autobiography is a way of passing on the insights you’ve acquired from a lifetime of knockbacks, laughs and triumphs.
 If you want it to be a good read, then bring in a writer who can see the big idea running through your story and write a page-turner of a book.